-In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff recommends that the Planning and Zoning Board consider the requests subject to the following conditions recommended by Staff: In furtherance of the Comprehensive Plan, Zoning and Land Development Code and other applicable City provisions; and based upon the finding of facts contained herein, Staff recommends that the Planning and Zoning Board consider the requests subject to the following conditions recommended by Staff:
+In furtherance of the Comprehensive Plan, Zoning and Land Development Code, and other applicable City provisions, and based upon the findings of facts contained herein, Staff recommends that the City Commission consider the requests subject to the following conditions recommended by Staff:

 1. Payment of the City's water impact fee in the amount of \$30,491.24.
 2. Payment of the City's sewer impact fee in the amount of \$38,660.32.
 3. Payment of the City's Impact fees in the amount of \$246,086.43.
 4. Installation of sidewalks, on-street parking, and landscaping improvements along SE 5th Street, as shown on the plans.
 5. Assignment by the City Commission of 34 Regional Activity Center (RAC) Units.
-6. Seven (7) electric vehicle charging stations shall be provided as reflected in the plans, and 12 parking spaces shall be EV Capable.
-7. The eleven-guest parking spaces shall be posted, reserved for guests use only.
+6. Seven (7) electric vehicle charging stations shall be provided as reflected in the plans, and 12 parking spaces shall be EV-capable.
+7. The eleven-guest parking spaces shall be posted, reserved for guests' use only.
 8. Compliance with the Green Building requirements at the Exemplary level.
 9. The Applicant shall contract with the City for roll-out service by the Sanitation Division for servicing the dumpster/trash disposal.
 10. Prior to issuance of the Building Permit, the applicant shall record a Declaration of Restrictive Covenant, in a form acceptable to the City Attorney, in the Public Records of Broward County.
-The covenant shall guarantee the provision and maintenance of 14 residential units as affordable to the Moderate-Income group (not to exceed 120% AMI, or the AMI level approved by the City Commission), consistent with Policy 2.16.3 of the Broward County Land Use Plan.
+The covenant shall guarantee the provision and maintenance of 14 residential units as affordable to the Moderate-Income group (not to exceed 120% AMI, or the AMI level approved by the City

+Commission), consistent with Policy 2.16.3 of the Broward County Land Use Plan.
 The affordability period shall be a minimum of 30 years for both rental and owner-occupied units.
 Affordable units shall be proportionately distributed among the unit types and sizes within the building.
 For rental units, household income may increase during occupancy to an amount not exceeding 140% of the applicable AMI, adjusted for household size.

-11. Affordable units shall be available before or concurrently with bonus units and the quality of finishes and fixtures for affordable housing units shall be identical to the quality of finishes and fixtures for market-rate units.
+11. Affordable units shall be available before or concurrently with bonus units, and the quality of finishes and fixtures for affordable housing units shall be identical to the quality of finishes and fixtures for market-rate units.
 12. Prior to the issuance of the building permit, a Unity of Title, in a form acceptable to the city attorney, shall be recorded in the public records of Broward County, Florida.
 13. The parking garage shall be adequately screened to the satisfaction of the DSD Director.
 Detailed plans and materials proposed shall be provided for review and approval prior to the issuance of the building permit.
-14. Provide dedication of 15-foot road easement along SE 5th Street.
+14. Provide a 15-foot right-of-way dedication along SE 5th Street prior to building permit issuance.